 16. Any student who is academically ineligible is allowed to participate in practice, but is not permitted to participate in any way with the team in a contest.

 17. On snow days, high school coaches will be permitted to have practice after 12 p.m. with a Level 1 snow warning.
 Coaches must receive permission from the athletic director to conduct practice with a Level 2 snow warning.
 All practices will be cancelled with a Level 3 snow warning.
-All middle school events will be cancelled on snow days.
+All middle school events on snows days will be determined by the middle school principal and athletic director.

 18. Each coach is required to turn in a copy of their team rules to the athletic director prior to their preseason meeting.
 These team rules will be approved by the athletic director and should then be handed out to parents and athletes at their preseason meeting.
 No team rules are to contradict the Liberty Union-Thurston athletic policy.